 This first year of the Chinese Classics strand is devoted to a study of the classic texts of early China.
 Students begin their investigation of Chinese thought through a close reading of the Analects of Confucius, taking a brief look at one of his adversaries, the philosopher Mozi, and then moving on to the writings of Mencius, Confucius’ most famous student.
 Next, students delve deeply into two Daoist classics, the Daodejing, a text in verse form that has been translated into as many languages as the Bible, and the Zhuangzi, a collection of stories and essays by China’s famous Daoist sage.
 Students then return to the Confucian debate through an investigation of the Xunzi, which expands on Confucius’s ideas but in ways significantly different from Mencius.
 Finally, students explore the social and political theories of the last major thinker of the pre-Qin period, Hanfeizi.

-The second year of the Chinese Classics strand focuses on significant works of literature, philosophy, and religion from the Han through Ming dynasties.
+The third semester of the Chinese Classics strand focuses on significant works of literature, philosophy, and religion from the Han through Ming dynasties.
 Building on their understanding of early Chinese classics, students can see how the arrival of Buddhism begins to influence the development of Chinese worldviews and practices.
-The year opens with an examination of the Han dynasty syncretic work the Huainanzi, which deftly takes elements from texts the students have read the previous year and uses them to create what it claims to be a superior and comprehensive view on the world and governing.
+The year opens with an examination of the Han dynasty syncretic work, the Huainanzi, which takes elements from texts the students have read the previous year and uses them to create what it claims to be a superior and comprehensive view on the world and governing.
 Students then turn to selections from important writings from the Han dynasty such as the Shiji (Records of the Grand Historian).

-A wide variety of poetry is offered, including Six Dynasties poems by Tao Yuanming and the Seven Sages of the Bamboo Grove, as well as Tang dynasty verse by Wang Wei, Li Bai, Du Fu, Bai Zhuyi, Hanshan, and others.
+A selection of poetries is offered, including Six Dynasties poems by Tao Yuanming and the Seven Sages of the Bamboo Grove, as well as Tang dynasty verses by Wang Wei, Li Bai, Du Fu, Bai Zhuyi, Hanshan, and others.
 Essays by writers such as Han Yu and Ouyang Xiu are examined before the class turns to major Neo-Confucian thinkers of the Song and Ming dynasties, including Zhang Zai, Cheng Yi, Zhu Xi, Lu Xiangshan, and Wang Yangming.
-Students delve deeply into two chapters of the Liji—the Daxue (The Great Learning) and Zhongyong (Doctrine of the Mean)—which become canonized in the Song Dynasty as two of the Four Books required for exam candidates (along with the Analects and Mencius).
+Students delve deeply into two chapters of the Liji—the Daxue (The Great Learning) and Zhongyong (Doctrine of the Mean)—which become canonized in the Song dynasty as two of the Four Books required for exam candidates (along with the Analects and Mencius).